-Phoebe Robinson graduated from QACI in 2016 after achieving her IB Diploma and developing a signature creative identity in Visual Arts and Theatre.
-After graduating Phoebe chose to incorporate travel and work into her Gap Year experience and has recently returned from the West Sussex region in England.
-Here’s her story …
+Phoebe Robinson graduated from Queensland Academies Creative Industries (QACI) in 2016 after achieving her International Baccalaureate (IB) Diploma and developing a signature creative identity in Visual Arts and Theatre.
+After graduating Phoebe chose to incorporate travel and work into her gap year experience and has recently returned from the West Sussex region in England.
+Here’s her story…

 2017 – A Different Way to Start!!

 On New Year’s Eve 2016 I left Australia to embark on a 12 month journey near the coast of West Sussex in England.
 In less than a week’s time I would’ve already moved into the boys boarding accommodation at Windlesham House school (along with four other gap students), had two induction days and started two whole days of first aid and pool safety training.
 Already thrown straight into the deep end and terrified of the decision I’d made, I learnt the majority of blanks and wonderful ways of the preparatory school I was to call home in simply a matter of weeks.
 Looking back on the chaotic blur of 2017, I couldn’t have made a better choice!!

 The whole process began almost two years earlier when I discovered the whole concept of taking a ‘gap year’ once completing senior school.
 In my head I thought I had the whole ‘after school’ plan sorted: start University, obtain job, start living!!
 With hindsight I think I had the plan slightly in the wrong order...
 It turns out that ‘start living’ is always a priority.
 Not in the literal sense of course as we hope that’s already been underway for some time now, but not being afraid to think of certain opportunities outside the box that might not first occur as being ‘the right thing to do’!!